 “Calculation Agent” means the Agent (as defined in the Facility Agreement) or its Affiliates.
 All determinations and calculations by the Calculation Agent or its Affiliates shall be made in good faith and in the exercise of its commercially reasonable judgment.
 All such determinations and calculations shall be binding on the parties hereto in the absence of manifest error.

-“Cost of Carry” means, for any date, any amounts due and payable by Party B on such date to any of the Finance Parties (as defined in the Facility Agreement) pursuant to Article XXV (Indemnities) of the Facility Agreement, calculated in accordance with the requirements set forth in the definition of “Calculation Agent”
+“Cost of Carry” means, for any date, any amounts due and payable by Party B on such date to any of the Finance Parties (as defined in the Facility Agreement) pursuant to Article XXV (Indemnities) of the Facility Agreement, calculated in accordance with the requirements set forth in the definition of “Calculation Agent.”.

 “Credit Agreement” shall mean that certain Long Term Revolving Credit Agreement by and among Enron Corp., Citibank, N.A. and the Chase Manhattan Bank as Co-Administrative Agents and Citbank, N.A., as Paying Agent and certain other banks, dated as of May 18, 2000 as amended prior to the date hereof.